it-academy-svhec/intro-to-programming/primers/C Programming: Basic Addition Primer.md

 ### Writing the Program

 1. Create a new Repl and call it **Basic Addition Program**

 1. You can add comments to your code by typing `//`.
-Any text after the two forward slashes is considered a comment and is ignored by the compiler
+Any text after the two forward slashes is considered a comment and is ignored by the compiler.

 1. Enter the following source code in the Repl line by line.
 Pay close attention to the syntax and do not just copy and paste the code.
-Enter your comment to describe what the line of code is doing.
+Enter your comment to describe what you think the line of code is doing.
+Refer back to the presentation slides if necessary.

     ```C
     #include <stdio.h>    // your comment